Skip to main content

 image_tag: "staging"

-Mapfish is used to generate pdf versions of the configured content in the masterportal.
+Mapfish is used to generate pdf versions of the configured content in the Masterportal.
 It can be enabled or disabled.

-For mapfish the image_project and image_tag have to be set.
-The image project is the url to the container image containing the mapfish software and templates.
+For Mapfish the image_project and image_tag have to be set.
+The image project is the url to the container image containing the Mapfish software and templates.
 In the example the link points to the gitlab container registry.
 The image_tag is used to set the specific version of the image.

 geoserver: